ahsk13/QCU-CMS-OCT-analysis/README.md

 # Optimizing QCU-CMS OCT core laboratory analysis
 R and python scripts to assist in OCT core laboratory analysis

-The following R scripts help with OCT datamanagement after export of excel sheets from QCU-CMS:
+The following R scripts (R version 4.4.1) help with OCT datamanagement after export of excel sheets from QCU-CMS:

   0. init.R includes libraries used.